Passionate about health, Alison is a freelance writer/researcher for clients working in nutrition, physiotherapy, and chiropractic.

 Cleaning a Baby's Sticky Eyes

-- Using a clean clean cotton ball, dip into the cooled water and wiping gently from the inside corner out (never work back towards the nose).
+- Using a clean cotton ball, dip into the cooled water and wipe gently from the inside corner out (never work back towards the nose).

 - When you need to re-moisten the cotton ball, get a fresh one.
 NEVER dip this back into the water.